Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-visibility.md

 NetworkObject.NetworkHide(networkObjects, clientId);
 ```

-Spawn a NetworkObject with no observers (i.e. not visible to any clients):
+Spawn a NetworkObject with no observers (_i.e. not visible to any clients initially_):
 ```csharp
 NetworkObject.SpawnWithObservers = false;
 NetworkObject.Spawn();
 ```
+See [Spawning With (or Without) Observers](networkobject.md#spawning-with-or-without-observers) for more information.